zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-## Podcast Recording / Voiceovers / Radio Shows / Events
+## Podcast Recording / Voiceovers / Radio Shows / Events / Live Streaming

+$50/HR
+**_FREE episode editing for most services_**

 We have multiple spaces available to accommodate any size podcast or event.
 Whether its a one on one interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear.
 (Yes, we travel!)

-**_FREE episode editing for most podcasts_**

-We also shoot live video and stream your episode out to your fans so they can be here experiencing it with you!
+Book a FREE consultation to come talk to us and check out the studios in person.

 - - -